McKenzie Method – Balmain & Rozelle, Sydney

 McKenzie Method is a technique used by chiropractors and physiotherapists that gives patients the skills, strategy and ability to control and manage pain, stiffness and discomfort coming from the musculoskeletal system (muscle and joint structures)

-McKenzie techniques are all about give patients the power through knowledge and skills to do things themselves.
+McKenzie techniques are all about giving patients the power through knowledge and skills to do things themselves.
 This ultimately means you will require less time at the chiropractor or physiotherapist because you are doing things yourself to fix your problems.
 By contacting and seeing a McKenzie credentialed chiropractor or physiotherapist it is more likely that you will not need to

 - Visit the chiropractor or physiotherapist unnecessarily